YU000jp/logseq-l10n-clone-json/README.md

 # logseq-l10n-clone-json

-Translate and clone JSON files
+Clone JSON files for all languages based on one translation file

+(Microsoft Azure Cognitive Services Translation API)